Rourke Chartier: International play

 Chartier was selected for Canada's under-18 team for the 2013 Ivan Hlinka Memorial Tournament, in which Canada won the gold medal.
 Ahead of the 2015 World Junior Championships, he was one of the last players cut from Canada's junior team.
-The following year he chosen to play for Canada at the 2016 World Junior Championships.
+The following year he was chosen to play for Canada at the 2016 World Junior Championships.
 He played sparingly as an extra forward and when on the ice, was used primarily as a penalty killer.
 He appeared in five games at the tournament, recording two points (both assists).
 Canada advanced to the quarterfinals where they were eliminated by Finland.
 Canada finished sixth in the tournament.